La Liga to be played behind closed doors for 15 days as coronavirus cases increase | Goal.com

 Government officials in Italy announced that the county was to be placed in lockdown on Monday, with all remaining Serie A fixtures for the 2019-20 season postponed indefinitely as a result.

+Supporters have also been banned from attending Saturday's derby encounter between Borussia Dortmund and Schalke, with the same measures being put in place for Bayer Leverkusen's trip to Werder Bremen on Monday.

+Germany's secretary of health Jens Spahn has recommended that all sporting events with over 1000 predicted attendees should be cancelled, with more disruptions expected in the coming weeks.

-The Swiss Super League has also shut down until March 23, with the staging of this summer's European Championship now in doubt with the tournament set to be held across 12 major cities.
+The Swiss Super League shut down completely at the start of the month, with all matches cancelled until March 23, and the staging of this summer's European Championship is now in doubt with the tournament set to be held across 12 major cities.